-Nonoperating expenses consist of interest paid on the promissory note for the Foundation office building and interest paid for software arrangements and totaled \$71 thousand during fiscal year 2023.
-This was a slight decrease compared to the fiscal years ended 2022 and 2021 where interest paid was \$79 thousand and \$80 thousand, respectively.
+Nonoperating expenses consist of interest paid on the promissory note for the Foundation office building and interest paid for software arrangements and totaled \$90,405 during fiscal year 2024.
+This was an increase of \$19,202, or 27.0%, compared to fiscal year 2023 due to payments made on software subscriptions that began in June 2023.